google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`default/` **camera** (?)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| This element sets the attributes of the dummy :ref:`camera <camera>` element of the defaults class.
+| This element sets the attributes of the dummy :ref:`camera <body-camera>` element of the defaults class.
 | All camera attributes are available here except: name, class.

 .. _default-light: